+Day Stage Distance

-Day 1 (Good Friday) Devizes to Newbury 34 miles Day 2 (Easter Saturday) Newbury to Marlow 36 miles Day 3 (Easter Sunday) Marlow to Ham 38 miles Day 4 (Easter Monday) Ham to Barn Elms Boathouse slipway 10 miles
+1 (Good Friday) Devizes to Newbury 34 miles

+2 (Easter Saturday) Newbury to Marlow 36 miles

+3 (Easter Sunday) Marlow to Ham 38 miles

+4 (Easter Monday) Ham to Westminster 17 miles

 10.5.
 The Endeavour Doubles class is a non-competitive challenge with the aim of completing the course of the Devizes to Westminster International Canoe Race.
 Whilst elapsed times will be recorded for safety purposes, participants will receive no official Finishing Times.
 No 'place' prizes are awarded in this category but paddlers will receive a Certificate of Completion of the course.

 Crews are eligible for the Pfeiffer Cup - for the crew which raises the most sponsorship, the Sir Louis and Lady Gluckstein Trophy - for the crew or individual displaying exceptional courage and fortitude and the Adaptive Paddler Trophy - for the disabled paddler(s) showing determination and resolve over adversity.